-Our world-renowned experts and caregivers offer comprehensive, compassionate, multidisciplinary treatment to patients with end-stage liver, kidney and pancreas organ failure who might benefit from transplantation.
-We offer options and hope for high-risk patients who may have been turned down for transplant elsewhere, in addition comprehensive support services.
+Our world-renowned experts and caregivers offer comprehensive and compassionate treatment to patients with end-stage liver, kidney, and pancreas organ failure who might benefit from transplantation.
+We offer options and hope for high-risk patients who may have been turned down for transplant elsewhere, in addition full support services.

-- Largest kidney transplantation program in New England; largest living-donor kidney transplantation program in New England
+The largest kidney transplantation program in New England; the largest living donor kidney transplantation program in New England

 We offer many options for advanced liver disease, including living donor and deceased donor transplantation, liver transplantation in HIV-infected individuals, and pre- and post-transplant antiviral therapy to prevent or treat recurrent hepatitis C.

 Through our acute liver failure program, we can transfer patients to Yale New Haven Hospital in a timely manner for transplant evaluation and medical management.
 In collaboration with the hospital’s Medical Intensive Care Unit, we offer innovative techniques such as hypothermia therapy for the treatment of acute liver failure.

 Pancreatic transplants are less common than kidney or liver transplants, and are usually performed in patients with type 1 diabetes.
 Our physicians perform isolated pancreas transplantation, simultaneous kidney/pancreas transplantation, and pancreas transplantation following kidney transplantation.